 A device that accepts a low-power signal and outputs a high-power signal that matches the waveform of the input.
 Typically operating in the analog domain, amplifiers are available to boost electrical and optical signals.
-The heart of an amplifier is the transistor (see below).
+The heart of an amplifier is a tube or transistor.
 See

 stereo amplifier,